gsgkw/CV/README.md

 #### Plumbing, Electrics, Carpentry...

 Although not directly applicable to software development, this (hopefully) demonstrates versatility of thinking and a willingness to get my hands dirty.
 Immediately prior to founding my startup I spent 2 years renovating houses.
 Funds were tight and so together with YouTube and the UKGOV Building Regulations I taught myself to do the necessary skilled work.
-This included two totally new bathroom installations, major roof repairs, full rewiring, new central heating and a cellar conversion.
+This included two new bathroom creations/installations, major roof repairs, full rewiring, new central heating and a cellar conversion.

 - Saved $120K from quoted renovation costs
 - Directly managed 10+ labourers and subcontractors